slike100/Color-Game/README.md

 # Color-Game

-The color game is a simple color guessing game utilizing the DOM and JavaScript basics.
+The Color Game is a simple color guessing game.
+The purpose of creating this game was to practice the process of utilizing the DOM and  implementing JavaScript basics.
 There is a hard and easy mode that a user can select between.